US astronauts enter space station in milestone mission

 US-Russia cooperation is not expected to end once Crew Dragon goes into service.

-The US is hoping to revive human space exploration, which has not risen to the expectations of the early space era.
+The United States, meanwhile, hopes to revive human space exploration, which has not risen to the expectations of the early space era.

 The idea of a crewed mission to Mars has been mooted since the 1950s, and NASA has commissioned numerous studies that have never gotten off the ground.